 I played around with different ways to accessorize these lanterns.
 Pilar and jar candles look pretty inside, but my favorite way is to add a small glass jar and fill it.
 I love how twinkle lights look, or a small LED tea light.
 They also look great filled with seasonal items like ornaments, pumpkins or leaves.

 This project is part of a monthly challenge that I just love called At Home DIY Challenges.
 A group of DIY bloggers gets together to share projects all falling under a theme.
 This month we were challenged to create a $20 DIY project.
 Well folks I came in way under that and I’m pretty proud of myself.

-Like this wood lantern?
+Like this DIY wooden lantern?
 Pin it and share it.

 If you love simple wood projects you are going to want to check out my wood sign series.
 I share all the steps for building, staining, stenciling and framing wood signs.
 Check out the videos and step by step tutorials below.

 Thanks for visiting!